-The legendary French fashion brand has finally added a third, middle-sized, member to it its elegant family of Dior La D de Dior ladies watches.
+The legendary French fashion brand has finally added a third, middle-sized, member to it the elegant Dior La D de Dior family.

-Previously, the watch was available in very small (19 mm) or quite large (38 mm) cases that, naturally, limited fans of the brand in their choices.
-The watch in a medium-sized 25 mm case easily solves this problem making both customers and shareholders a trifle happier.
+Previously, the collection was available in small (19 mm) or large (38 mm) cases that, naturally, limited fans of the brand in their choices.
+This version in a medium-sized 25 mm case easily solves this problem making both customers and shareholders a trifle happier.

-The lugs of the custom steel bracelet are a bit too long for my taste, but they are curved quite nicely making this gadget fit nicely even a very narrow wrist.
+The lugs of the custom steel bracelet are a bit too long for my taste, but they are curved nicely making this gadget fit nicely even on a narrow wrist.

-The dial, of course, is not terribly contrast, but is still readable enough when lighting is good.
-Lacking any sort of a chapter ring and offering nothing more than four tiny diamonds as hour markers, the watch is not the best choice for OCD cases who always need to know current time with an accuracy of +/- 0.001 second.
+The dial, of course, is not terribly readable but is still legible enough when the lighting is good.
+Lacking any sort of a chapter ring and offering nothing more than four tiny diamonds as hour markers, the watch is not the best choice for OCD cases who always need to know the current time with an accuracy of +/- 0.001 second.
 However, as a fashion accessory (which it is,) it does a pretty good job.

-Both models feature diamonds-set bezels and crowns and come only in stainless steel.
+Both models feature diamond-set bezels and crowns and come only in stainless steel.

-Like almost all watches of this size, the Dior La D de Dior (it is so darn hard to correctly spell the name each time) is powered by a simple quartz movement.
+Like almost all timekeepers of this size, the Dior La D de Dior (it is so darn hard to correctly spell the name each time) is powered by a simple quartz movement.

 The pricing is still unknown, but the French company will probably offer it at a price of around €1200, give or take.

 UPDATE ON PRICING: Well, it looks like yours truly was a bit too optimistic regarding the timekeeper’s MSRP.
-At this time, the watch is offered at a pretty impressive price of $5100, which makes it one of the least affordable timepieces with similar specs.
+At this time, the 25-millimeter version is offered at an impressive price of $5100, which makes it one of the least affordable timepieces with similar specs.

 Movement: Quartz, Swiss Made